 - It centralizes leadership in one “strong man” when renewal requires many ordinary leaders.

-- It places faith in the strong man instead of the Servant Savior who models an alternative kingdom of love and justice.
+- It places faith in the strong man instead of the Servant Savior who models a kingdom of love and justice.

 - It flirts with fascism when we need collaboration and the “open space of democracy” (Terry Tempest Williams).